fundot/fundot/JIADOC.md

 ## Basic Syntax

-* Each function call starts from a name with capital letter as its initial, and reads arguments until a word with dot as ist last letter appears.
+* Each function call starts from a name with capital letter as its initial and reads arguments until a word with dot as its last letter appears.

-A code that returns the sum of 1 and 2, which is 3, is shwon below:
+A code that returns the sum of 1 and 2, which is 3, is shown below:

     Add 1 2.

-* Recursion is allown in Jia.
+* Recursion is allowed in Jia.

 Therefore, the following code returns the sum of the sum of 1 and 2 and the sum of 1 and 2, which is 6.